 Teaching your children British Sign Language

 British Sign Language, like any other language, is something that once picked up, is infinitely useful for a whole range of different situations.
 However it is often overlooked as a useful skill because it is often thought of as ‘just like English’ in that you’re not really translating speech into a different language, you are transferring English into hand signals.
 That doesn’t stop it from being both fascinating and useful in the social and working world.
+Have a look at the best app to learn sign language for some creative, high-tech ways to get you going.

 Whether you learned BSL as a child, you needed to learn it to communicate effectively with a friend or relative, or you’ve not considered picking it up yet, have you thought about teaching it to your child?
 Teaching children a new language from a young age is extremely beneficial as children pick up new languages incredibly quickly.
 They absorb information all the time, from learning to read and write to learning how to use a knife and fork properly; what harm could learning a new language alongside those do?